volumio/platform-cuboxi/README.md

 # platform-cuboxi
 Platform files for SolidRun Cuboxi/ Hummingboard

-Kernel Sources:
+**Kernel Sources

-Mainline (unused as of 20170129) http://www.kernel.org, version 4.7.2
+Mainline built with the Armbina Build scripts, see https://docs.armbian.com/Developer-Guide_Build-Preparation/ Mainline (unused as of 20170129) http://www.kernel.org, version 4.7.2
-Legacy (used as of 20170129) https://github.com/SolidRun/linux-fslc, version 3.14.79
+Legacy (unused as of 20180720) https://github.com/SolidRun/linux-fslc, version 3.14.79

 This repo contains all platform-specific files, used by the Volumio Builder to create **cubox-i** and **hummingboard** images: